Burger Chef murders: Later investigations

 Investigators continued to follow leads relating to possible suspects as widely as Cincinnati, Milwaukee, Chicago and Dallas.
 However, they were not able to find any more promising leads or to locate the evidence they believed would have been most useful: the firearm, the handle of the knife, and the chain used in the murders.
-No perpetrators have made confessions to police, though the son of the bearded suspect has told police that he confided in him that he had been involved prior to his own death.
-Ken York, one of the original investigators on the case, has noted that the deaths of the Greenwood suspect and the bearded suspect, from an apparent suicide and a heart attack respectively, came suspiciously close after the release of the armed robber named by the Greenwood suspect.
+No perpetrators have made confessions to police, though the son of the bearded suspect told police that the suspect had confided in him that he had been involved, prior to his own death.
+Ken York, one of the original investigators on the case, has noted that the deaths of the Greenwood suspect and the bearded suspect, from an apparent suicide, and a heart attack, respectively, came suspiciously close after the release of the armed robber named by the Greenwood suspect.

 In 1984, Detective Mel Willsey of the Marion County Sheriff's Department received a call from Donald Forrester, an inmate at the Pendleton Correctional Facility.
 Forrester claimed to have been involved in the murders and was willing to confess in order to avoid his scheduled transfer to a notoriously violent state prison.
 Willsey received a court order to bring Forrester to Marion County, where he confessed to shooting Davis and Shelton.
 He then led police to the crime scene in the woods, where he accurately described the location and position of the bodies when they were found.
 He also knew about the broken handle of the knife, which was not widely publicized.

-According to Forrester, Friedt's brother James owed money on a drug deal, so he and three other associates had gone to the restaurant to threaten her, but when Flemmonds intervened to protect Friedt, a fight broke out during which Flemmonds fell and hit his head on the bumper of a car.
+According to Forrester, Friedt's brother James owed money on a drug deal, so he and three other associates had gone to the restaurant to threaten her, but when Flemmonds intervened to protect Friedt, a fight broke out, during which Flemmonds fell and hit his head on the bumper of a car.
 Believing he was dead or dying, Forrester and his accomplices decided to abduct and kill all the employees to eliminate all the witnesses to their crime.